ktsapko/Stm32SensorHub/README.md

 * the measurement configuration;
 * the factory-calibration register range;
 * the raw measurement register range;
-* little-endian calibration decoding;
+* calibration loading and cached calibration state;
-* 20-bit raw measurement decoding;
+* high-level measurement acquisition;
-* temperature compensation;
-* pressure compensation;
+* conversion of compensated pressure from Pa to hPa.

-* cached calibration state.
+The driver uses shared decoding utilities for calibration and raw measurement data and delegates compensation calculations to hardware-independent sensor logic.

 #### MPU-6050 driver